 Driving to school is a privilege for students.
-School officials have the legal right to inspect the interior, exterior or any compartment of any vehicle brought onto a school campus if it is suspected that the vehicle may contain items that are illegal or prohibited.
+School officials have the legal right to inspect the interior, exterior or any compartment of any vehicle brought onto a school campus at any time upon reasonable suspicion that the vehicle may contain items that are illegal or prohibited.

 School officials may conduct a warrantless search of a student's person, locker, or any other storage area (i.e., bookbags, purses, cell phone and/or electronic devices) on school property if they have reasonable suspicion to believe that illegal, prohibited, or harmful items or substances may be concealed on the student's person or in such areas.
+Any search of a student's belongings will be conducted discreetly to maintain the privacy of the student's personal items within such belongings.
+Personal items that are not prohibited on school grounds must be immediately returned to the student's personal belongings.